 How to Implement Prior Consent and Cookie Auto-Blocking

-Last updated on August 18, 2023
+Last updated on May 13, 2024

 Under GDPR, you need to take consent for any cookies that are not necessary for the technical functionalities of a website.
-This means any cookie that does not fall under the category strictly necessary cookies should not be set on the users’ browser until they have given their consent to use it.
+This means any cookie that does not fall under the category of strictly necessary cookies should not be set on the user’s browser until they have given their consent to use it.

 So, until the users have not given prior consent until then all the cookies should be blocked and there should be no data collected from the users.
-Also, the cookies should also not be set if the users have rejected the use of cookies.
+Also, the cookies should not be set if the users have rejected the use of cookies.

 If you are new to CookieYes, sign up here.